Signs in the area, like this one, reflect the local way of life.

 I watched Smiley scrape off the cap (the top layer of wax the bees make on a comb once the honey is ready), and it’s this cap of beeswax mixed with pure tupelo honey that I keep going back to.
 Each bite is liquid gold.
 I close my eyes and taste the flower – tupelo – that the bees used to make this honey.
 The floral scent – a hint of rose, some herby, earthy taste, pure sweetness and not a hint of bitterness – and taste literally melt down my throat, and I am left with chewy honeycomb that I enjoy like a bit of gum, chewing it long after the final drops of honey have disappeared.

 I am in Northwest Florida, in the slip of a spot where beekeepers harvest the only pure tupelo honey on Earth.
 I want to say the tupelo honey “is made,” but “is gathered” is a better way to put it.
 Men like Don Smiley, Ben Lanier ("Ulee's Gold" was filmed with the help of the Lanier family), Jim Rish and Donald Watkins are some of the great beekeepers of the region.
-Most of them, along with the women in their lives, have learned the art of tupelo honey-gathering from previous generations.
+Most of them, along with the women in their lives, have learned the art of tupelo honey harvesting from previous generations.
 For these beekeepers, a good season makes or breaks the year.

-Tradition of Honey Harvesting
+Tradition of Harvesting Tupelo Honey in Wewahitchka

-The area’s history of honey harvesting goes back for generations.
+The area’s history of honey harvesting in Florida goes back for generations.
 Smiley figures the earliest beekeeper in the area was a man named S.S.
 Alderman, who set up his apiary in the late 1800s.
 By all accounts, those hives would have traveled to the tupelo trees solely by waterways, and the finished product would have been shipped out via water, too.
 Those early beekeepers built the tupelo reputation that is upheld today.

 Smiley learned the art of handling bees (he got his first in 1989) from a “mean old cuss” named Broward Nixon, a guy Smiley figures needed help more than he wanted to pass his skills on.
 In the end, beekeeping became Smiley’s career.
 But as a late entrant into the beekeeping world, he’s an exception to the rule.
 The Laniers go back three generations, and the Rish family goes back four – all to the same period of time Alderman was setting up his operation.